-Kyoto is my favorite walking ground in Japan.
-My mom brought me to Kyoto to enjoy and appreciate the traditional town, arts and handcrafts, when I was a kid.
-She traveled as free as a bird and I learned a lot from her about how to travel with kids.
+When I was a kid, my mom brought me to Kyoto to enjoy and appreciate the traditional town, arts and handcrafts.
 Of course, my junior high school trip’s destination was Kyoto as a typical Japanese student.
 Over 10 times, I have visited Kiyomizu-dera Temple, Ginkakuji and Kinkakuji, but still I can enjoy seeing them in different seasons and weather.